 Writing Wrongs teaches young journalists — writers, photographers, print designers, videographers, and social media managers — not only how to write and display stories, but also which stories to leave alone.
 It exposes them to situations where they must consider how to present information in text, pictures, and videos in a way that respects the interviewee and the struggles they’ve experienced.

-Please consider donating to the future of ethical journalism.
+Please consider donating to the future of ethical, solutions journalism.
 It is needed now more than ever.

 You can support Writing Wrongs by making a tax-deductible, secure, online donation through the website of our fiscal sponsor, Humanitarian Social Innovations.
 You can also download the printable donation form and enclose a check drawn to “Humanitarian Social Innovations” or “HSI.”
 Checks should be mailed to:

 Donations can also be made by clicking on the “donate” button on this site’s home page, and from the donation button on Writing Wrongs’ Facebook page.

 All donations are dedicated to the purpose of this project and will not be used to pay the expenses of another.
 Please visit the Humanitarian Social Innovations website for details on the partnership between HSI and Writing Wrongs.